customink/activerecord-aurora-serverless-adapter/README.md

 Here are some misc features that work differently for the Mysql2 adapter under Aurora Serverless.

 * Multiple schemas are not supported.
-* We assume that all database times are UTC.
-* Prepared statement are not supported.
+* Prepared statements are not supported.
 * Batch statements are not supported.
+* Advisory locks are not supported.

 ## Usage

 Add the gem to your `Gemfile`.
 Remember, You **DO NOT** have to add the `mysql2` gem.
+This adapter will replace the MySQL connection with the `Aws::RDSDataService::Client` API calls.

 ```ruby
 gem 'activerecord-aurora-serverless-adapter'